ramirez-alberto/web_notes/angular.md

 ## Subscription
     implement that subscription to our HTTP requests in order to display the data on the page.

+## Input and Output decorator
+    In the situations where we want to send some content from a parent to a child component, we need to use the @Input decorator in a child component to provide a property binding between those components.
+Moreover, we can have some events in a child component that reflect its behavior back to a parent component.
+For that purpose, we are going to use @Output decorator with the EventEmitter.

 Troubleshoot ngx boostrap
 Change oath in angular.json ( is wrong by default) "styles": [